bec1/CamReader/SideImg/CamReader/for_redistribution_files_only/readme.txt

 For information on deployment terminology, go to http://www.mathworks.com/help.
 Select MATLAB Compiler >
-Getting Started > About Application Deployment > Deployment Product Terms in the MathWorks Documentation Center.
+Getting Started > About Application Deployment > Application Deployment Terms in the MathWorks Documentation Center.